moja-global/ui-library/README.md

  2. Add all the files related to the component in this directory.

 3. Export your component in `ui-library/mojaglobal-ui/src/components/index.js`

-4. Add story related to your component in storybook.
+4. Add a story related to your component in the storybook.

 5. Add about the component in Readme.md

  ### To add new feature or to resolve a bug in the component